An Information-Geometric Approach to Artificial Curiosity: Preliminaries

-with $\alpha=2\lambda-1$.
+with $\eta\in\mathbb{R}_{>0}$ and the $\alpha$-geodesic $\gamma_{q,p}$, connecting $q$ and $p$, induced by $\mathcal{D}$ in the space of measures. \begin{restatable}{lemma}{geodetic} The geodetic property of divergences is preserved by strictly monotonic functions. \end{restatable} The R\'enyi divergences \citep{renyi1961measures} which are not $f$-divergences, are geodetic by a monotonic relation to $\alpha$-divergences through the Box-Cox transformation \citep{box1964analysis}.
 Monotonically related divergences $\mathcal{D}=F(\bar{\mathcal{D}})$ induce the same geometry (up to trivial scaling) through (\ref{equation:eguchi_primal}-\ref{equation:eguchi_dual}), and induce the same constants $\eta$ and $\alpha$ for the invariant tensors if the monotonic function $F$ additionally satisfies $F'(0)=1$.
-We now derive intrinsic rewards based on these geometric structures.
+We now derive intrinsic rewards based on the geometric structures introduced here and show that artificial curiosity with these rewards unify foundational exploration approaches with the Amari-Čencov tensor's constant $\alpha$ as the sole degree of freedom.